cyclejs/old-website/_posts/2015-01-31-getting-started.md

         </div>
       )
   };
+  return sinks;
 }

 const drivers = {
   DOM: makeDOMDriver('#app')
 };

-Cycle.run(main, drivers);
+run(main, drivers);
 {% endhighlight %}

-This example portrays the most common problem-solving pattern in Cycle.js: formulate the computer's behavior as a function of Observables: continuously listen to driver events and continuously provide messages (in our case, Virtual DOM elements) to the drivers.
+This example portrays the most common problem-solving pattern in Cycle.js: formulate the computer's behavior as a function of streams: continuously listen to source messages from drivers and continuously provide sinks messages (in our case, Virtual DOM elements) to the drivers.
 Read the next chapter to get familiar with this pattern.

 <h2 id="quick-start">Quick Start</h2>